State Demonstration Proposals to Integrate Care and Align Financing and/or Administration for Dual Eligible Beneficiaries

 This map shows the current status of the state demonstration proposals to integrate care and align financing and/or administration for beneficiaries eligible for both Medicare and Medicaid.
 Over 9.6 million seniors and younger people with significant disabilities are dually eligible for both programs, and as many as 2 million of them may be included in the demonstrations.
 Dual eligible beneficiaries are among the poorest and sickest beneficiaries covered by either program and consequently account for a disproportionate share of spending in both programs.

-A number of states are working with the Centers for Medicare and Medicaid Services (CMS) to develop proposals to test capitated and/or managed-fee-for service models to integrate care and align financing for dual eligible beneficiaries, based on new demonstration authority in the Affordable Care Act.
-CMS is presently reviewing the states’ proposals to determine which will be implemented.
-Enrollment in the first demonstration became effective in July 2013, with others expected to follow in late 2013 and in early 2014.
+A number of states are working with the Centers for Medicare and Medicaid Services (CMS) to test capitated and/or managed-fee-for service models to integrate care and align financing for dual eligible beneficiaries, based on new demonstration authority in the Affordable Care Act.
+Enrollment in the first demonstration became effective in late 2013, with other states following in 2014 and early 2015.

 also of interest